gh9869827/fifo-tool-airlock-model-env/README.md

 In most setups, the `sdk` runs on the **same host** as the `bridge`, since the bridge is bound to `localhost` by default for security reasons.

-However, it's also possible to run the `sdk` on a **different host**, such as a robot or remote client, by connecting to the bridge via SSH tunneling or port forwarding.
+However, it's also possible to run the `sdk` on a **different host**, such as a robot or remote client, by connecting to the bridge via SSH tunneling with port forwarding.

 ```bash
 git clone https://github.com/gh9869827/fifo-tool-airlock-model-env.git